mapbox/mapbox-sdk-js/API.md

     the request (optional, default `{}`)
     -   `options.profile` **[string]** the directions
         profile, which determines how to prioritize different routes.
-        Options are `'mapbox.driving'`, which assumes transportation via an automobile and will use highways, `'mapbox.walking'`, which avoids streets without sidewalks, and `'mapbox.cycling'`, which prefers streets with bicycle lanes and lower speed limits for transportation via bicycle. (optional, default `driving`)
+        Options are `'driving-traffic'` for automotive routing which factors in current and historic traffic conditions to avoid slowdowns, `'driving'`, which assumes transportation via an
+        automobile and will use highways, `'walking'`, which avoids streets without sidewalks, and `'cycling'`, which prefers streets with bicycle lanes and lower speed limits for transportation via bicycle. (optional, default `driving`)
+    -   `options.account` **[string]** Account for the profile. (optional, default `mapbox`)
     -   `options.alternatives` **[string]** whether to generate
         alternative routes along with the preferred route. (optional, default `true`)
     -   `options.geometries` **[string]** format for the returned